 - (c) The department shall grant or deny an application under par. (b) within 90 business days after the department receives a complete application.
-The department shall inspect the premises before issuing a hunting preserve certificate, and may inspect records as necessary to determine whether the applicant and premises qualify for a certificate. - (3m) DENYING, SUSPENDING, OR REVOKING A HUNTING PRE-SERVE CERTIFICATE.
-The department may deny, suspend, or revoke a hunting preserve certificate under sub.
+The department shall inspect the premises before issuing an initial hunting ranch certificate, and may inspect records as necessary to determine whether the applicant and prem- - ises qualify for a certificate.

+(3m) DENYING, SUSPENDING, OR REVOKING A HUNTING RANCH CERTIFICATE.
+The department may deny, suspend, or revoke a hunting ranch certificate under sub.
 (3) for cause, including any of the following: - (a) Filing an incomplete or fraudulent application, or misrepresenting any information on an application. - (b) Violating ch.
 95, Stats., this chapter, or department of natural resources fencing rules under s.
 90.20 or 90.21, Stats., or s.
-NR 16.45.

-- (c) Violating the terms of the hunting preserve certificate. - (4) CHRONIC WASTING DISEASE TESTING.
-A person required to hold a hunting preserve certificate under this section shall comply with chronic wasting disease testing requirements under s.
+NR 16.45. - (c) Violating the terms of the hunting ranch certificate. - (4) CHRONIC WASTING DISEASE TESTING.
+A person required to hold a hunting ranch certificate under this section shall comply with chronic wasting disease testing requirements under s.
 ATCP 10.52.
 The person shall give a hunter the results of each chronic wasting disease test, required under s.
-ATCP 10.52 (1m) (b) 4., which was conducted on a farm-raised deer killed by that hunter on the person's hunting preserve if either of the following occurs: - (a) The hunter requests test results. - (b) The test results are positive. - (4m) OFFICIAL INDIVIDUAL IDENTIFICATION.
-All non-natural additions to a hunting preserve premises shall have one visible official individual identification, and one microchip implanted at the base of the ear or the base of the tail of the deer.
+ATCP 10.52 (1m) (b) 4., which was conducted on a farm-raised deer killed by that hunter on the person's hunting ranch if any of the following occurs: - (a) The hunter requests test results. - (b) The test results are positive. - (4m) OFFICIAL INDIVIDUAL IDENTIFICATION.
+All non-natural additions to a hunting ranch premises shall have 2 individual identifications, at least one of which is visible and meets the requirements of s.
+ATCP 10.53 (2) (d) 4.